sikunyang/sikunyang.github.io/_pages/about.md

 I am an Assistant Professor at Computer Science, Great Bay University.
 My research develops probabilistic machine learning models and algorithms to solve problems arising in computational social science and natural sciences.

-I recently moved from The Chinese University of Hong Kong, Shenzhen where I was a research scientist, working with Prof.Hongyuan Zha, Prof.Chris H.Q.
-Ding, and Prof.Mingyuan Zhou (UT Austin) on generative models with continuous-time processes and optimal transport.
+I recently moved from The Chinese University of Hong Kong, Shenzhen where I was a research scientist, working with Prof. Hongyuan Zha, Prof. Chris H.Q.
+Ding, and Prof. Mingyuan Zhou (UT Austin) on generative models with continuous-time processes and optimal transport.

 I received my PhD in ETIT from TU Darmstadt in 2019 under the guidance of Prof. Heinz Koeppl.
 My PhD thesis developed non-parametrics Bayesian methods for sparse dynamic networks.